Thursday, April 18, 2024

 I follow 32 Industrial stocks.
 Because I have so many and Industrial, I have divided my Industrial stocks into 4 separate categories under Industrial.
 They are Construction (7), Industrial (3), Manufacturing (5) and (Business) Services (17).

 I have 7 Construction stocks.
-One stock (14%) is showing as cheap by the historically high dividend yield.
-It is Aecon Group Inc (TSX-ARE, OTC-AEGXF).
-There is no change from last month.
+No stock (0%) is showing as cheap by the historically high dividend yield.
+Aecon Group Inc (TSX-ARE, OTC-AEGXF) has been removed from this list.

 One stock (14%) is showing as cheap by historical median dividend yield.
 It is Aecon Group Inc (TSX-ARE, OTC-AEGXF).
 There is no change from last month.